-We’ll talk more about putting up later this summer, but for now, I will focus on jellies, jams, and preserves.
+You can read more about putting up vegetables here, but for now, I will focus on jellies, jams, and preserves.
 I cannot remember the last time I bought a jar of jelly off a grocery store shelf.
 I enjoy making jam out of whatever fruit I can get my hands on!
-Fortunately for me, my father-in-law grows blueberries, blackberries, and muscadines, my mother has a huge pear tree, and there are plenty of pick-your-own strawberry patches and peach orchards within driving distance.
+Fortunately for me, my father-in-law grows strawberries, blueberries, blackberries, and muscadines, my mother has a huge pear tree, and we love to drive to Pearson Farms for boxes of sweet peaches.

 - Go ahead and buy the canning kit with the widemouth funnel, jar tongs, and lid lifter.
 For years, I didn’t use a funnel and spilled a good bit of that precious jam, and I used regular tongs for lifting the jars and lids out of boiling water.
 You can make jelly without buying the tools, and it will taste just as good, but I promise the canning kit just makes things easier!

 - Grandma Tucker never used a water bath to process her jellies.
 She just turned the jars upside down to get them to seal.
 I have done that myself and never had any problems, but since I give away a lot of jars as gifts, I just want to be safe.
 For that reason, I have started to process my jars in a boiling water bath for about 5 minutes.

 - I like to use juice to make jellies and fresh fruit to make jams and preserves.
 I hate the process of separating the juice from the fruit, so I don’t do it.
 It is much easier to make jams after simply crushing the fruit instead of waiting for the juice to drain through layers of cheesecloth.
 If you are a hardcore jelly-lover who hates the thought of any bits of fruit in the jar, you may be able to find a local source for some types of juice.
 Do some research to find a local grower, and he or she may be able to help you out.